 Active Andes: Cusco & Sacred Valley, Short Inca Trail to Machu Picchu, Lake Titicaca & More - 11 days

 Experience the best of the Andes on this 11-day trip.
-From Peru's capital Lima, this adventure whisks you up into the mountains to ancient Inca city Cusco.
-You will then spend several days in the Sacred Valley, including one overnight, seeing archaeological marvels like Ollantaytambo before a trek on the Short Inca Trail to magical Inca citadel Machu Picchu.
-After hiking to the geological wonder of Vinicunca Rainbow Mountain, you next travel to spectacular Lake Titicaca to conclude your adventure.
-Here, you will get to try wonderful activities such as kayaking and staying in homestays with local families.
+From Lima, this adventure whisks you up into the mountains to Cusco before spending several days in the Sacred Valley seeing archaeological marvels like Ollantaytambo.
+You'll trek on the Short Inca Trail to Machu Picchu, hike to the geological wonder of Vinicunca Rainbow Mountain, and kayak on Lake Titicaca.

 You will begin this 11-day adventure in Lima, before flying to southern colonial city Arequipa and exploring nearby Colca Canyon, one of the world's deepest canyons.
 You next continue to Puno on Lake Titicaca, Peru's most dramatic lake, and get to visit the lake's iconic islands, including the Uros Islands and Taquile Island.
 Afterwards, you travel overland on the scenic 'Route of the Sun' to ancient Inca capital Cusco.
 Your trip finishes with adventures in the beautiful terrain surrounding Cusco, including trekking the Short Inca Trail to the magical Inca citadel of Machu Picchu.